 In Paris, the artist worked on photographic reproductions that he exhibited in April of 1965 at the Galerie J. The research that developed by combining painting with photoreproduction techniques is at the basis of the heterogeneous trends brought together by Pierre Restany under the name of Mec-Art, which gather either Italian and French artists.

-Alongside the subjects with historical and political backgrounds, some of the photographic reproduction works also referred explicitly to the world of sexuality.
+Alongside the subjects with historical and political backgrounds, some of the photo emulsion on canvas works also referred explicitly to the world of sexuality.
 The experimentation with photoreproduction techniques soon became enhanced by his interest in the kind of removal technique that was typical of the artist’s early career: with the artypo —a term created by joining the words art and typographie— Rotella appropriated the printing proofs of the advertising posters that were to be destroyed.
 The artist recounts how he created an artypo on the first page of his first autobiography, Autorotella.
 Autobiografia di un artista, which he began working on in 1966.
 In July of the same year a series of artypos was exhibited for the first time in the hall of the Teatro La Fenice in Venice.

 In 1970 in Milan was held the Festival of Nouveau Réalisme.
 During this event Rotella proposed the rite of laceration in Piazza Formentini and a performance of phonetic poetry at the Rotonda di via Besana.

 After several trips to the East, during which he visited India, Japan and Thailand, in 1972 he published Autorotella.
 Autobiografia di un artista.

 Parallel to the realization of photographic reproductions and artypos, the artist experimented with the formal possibilities of image manipulation using nitro solvents and emulsions: this is how he made the frottages (or “abrasions”), shown for the first time in April 1973, and the effaçages.